FREQUENTLY ASKED QUESTIONS

 officer, and longer during peak times, such as the months of February and March

 and the during Art Basel which usually falls on first week of December.
 The

 Film & Print Office will walk you through this process.

 What is the best way to reach you?

 The Film & Print Office’s direct line is 305.673.7070 and our office email is email@example.com.
 Please visit the

 “About Us” tab for our individual email addresses.

 How can I request stock footage?

-As a government agency, we are unable to make referrals.
-Please visit the “Links” button for links to the Miami Production Guide.
+for listings.
+Please visit the “Links” button for links to the Miami Production